Old Oakwood Farm – Yorkshire

 Jason says, “We’d all like to do the right thing as far as the environment is concerned but it’s hard to persuade people and it’s hard to do it ourselves if it doesn’t make financial sense and it seems to me that energy crops are going to make financial sense and environmental sense: two pretty good reasons to do it!”

-Although Jason is waiting for his first harvest, he thinks on average the return from SRC Willow will equate to, or be larger than, a reasonable return from food crops.
+Although Jason is building for his first harvest, he thinks on average the return from SRC Willow will equate to, or be larger than, a reasonable return from food crops.
 So what’s the advantage?
 He says, “Barley, wheat, oilseed rape – the returns that a farmer can get can vary wildly year to year because of the weather, irregular seasons, floods etc.” Jason calls these the swings, ebbs and flows that are associated with food crops.
 He’s convinced that the returns from Energy Crops are more certain.
 “In a very good year, you’ll probably get a better return growing wheat but you don’t always get a good year.”
 Planting and growing Energy Crops alongside your arable is a longer term investment but on average over, say 10 years, it can actually give a better return.

 Jason’s harvest is contracted to be sold to a paper mill’s CHP plant in Cumbria.
 The contract is fixed-price and index-linked, which is one of the reasons he decided to plant more willow.
 Compared with arable crops, SRC Willow has much easier to predict yield tonnage – the fixed price contract has also made the price he’s paid for his chipped wood predictable too, whereas arable prices vary from one month to the next.